 - UK Sport Jobs

 Those who already have significant experience working within the profession may be in a position to apply directly for accreditation without supervised experience.
-For more information on the process see BASES Supervised Experience.
-Once accredited, exercise physiologists are able to use the title 'BASES Accredited Sport and Exercise Scientist'.
+Once accredited, you can use the title 'BASES Accredited Sport and Exercise Scientist'.
 Once you've become an accredited member of BASES, you're eligible to become a Chartered Scientist (CSci), which recognises high levels of professionalism and competence in science.

-Once you have gained experience, it is possible to become self-employed by opening your own practice or to start working on a consultancy basis.
-You may move into specialised related areas such as sports development.
+Once you've got experience, you can open your own practice or start working on a consultancy basis.
+You may move into related areas such as sports development.